LPARS/ansible-role-puppet-agent/README.md

     puppet_variant: "openvox"

 The variant of the agent package to install.
 Choices include puppet or openvox.
-Defaults to openvox.
+Defaults to `openvox`.

     puppet_version: "8"

 The major version of Puppet/OpenVox to be installed.
-Defaults to version 8.
+Defaults to version `8`.

     puppet_agent_server_fqdn: ""